k9ordon/mongoenvoltorio/README.md

 ===============

-mongo wrapper class for php (work in progress) extracted from one of my recent projects
+mongo wrapper class for php (work in progress) this is very ruff atm - extracted from one of my recent projects